 It was clear in statements made by a number of witnesses that the County Council is well regarded for the quality and ethos of its heritage staff and their ability to communicate effectively at all levels and with the public.
-These staff are, however, spread around a number of Directorates and appear to act in silos, separate from each other.
+These staff are, however, spread around across directorates and appear to act in silos, separate from each other.